KEY TO DE-STRESSING A MORTGAGE

 Over 40% of the people who completed the RMIT survey responded to the initial difficulty in meeting mortgage repayments by using credit cards more often than they normally would.
 Using debt to service debt is very likely to compound the problem.

 At the first sign of a problem, it’s essential to seek financial advice, as there may be a range of potentially viable options to explore.
 Better still, you may want to seek financial advice before you decide how much to borrow.

-An adviser can help you assess your budget and determine your affordability level.
+Chat to one of our advisers, who will help you assess your budget and determine your affordability level.
 They can help you to focus on other goals you may want to achieve in the short, medium and long term and the cash flow that may be required to meet them.
 They can also assess your insurance needs and advise you on a range of other financial matters.